ryanjsalva/blog/_posts/2016-05-01-publish-without-resubmitting-to-the-app-store.md

 1. The first time you publish, you submit the __full app__ including both compiled code and web assets to the app store.

 2. When you want to publish an update, you zip up your web assets (no compiled code) and publish them to the Code-Push cloud service.
+We’ll talk about different service providers in a moment.

 3. On some event (e.g. deviceready, resume, button click), each mobile device checks the Code-Push cloud service for an update.

-4. If an update is availabe, each mobile device downloads the update and replaces the contents of **/www** with your new code.
+4. If an update is available, each mobile device downloads the update and replaces the contents of **/www** with your new code.

 <div style="text-align:center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/nsOR4w2Bpuw?color=white&theme=light&loop=1" frameborder="0" allowfullscreen></iframe></div>